opea-project/docs/examples/CodeGen/deploy/gaudi.md

 ```

 The input `--model-id` is  `${LLM_MODEL_ID}`.
 Ensure the environment variable `LLM_MODEL_ID`
-is set correctly.
+is set and spelled correctly.
 Check spelling.
 Whenever this is changed, restart the containers to use
 the newly selected model.